-The dynamometer comes with a laptop computer with MBS software already preinstalled.
+The MBS dynamometer comes with a laptop computer and preinstalled MBS software.
 Before initial use, some configurations may need to be completed (i.e. scale factors, display scale limits, units) but essentially the system is ready to run out of the crate.

 WHAT CALIBRATION IS REQUIRED?

 The dynamometer comes with a calibration weight.
 It is used to calibrate the load cell that measures the torque of the unit under test.
 Calibration takes only a minute or less and may be performed as often as desired.
 For best results, calibrate both before and after a test to confirm that readings are still correct.

 MBS DYNAMOMETER SOFTWARE